ublue-os/boxkit/README.md

 # boxkit

+## Description

+boxkit is a set of GitHub actions and skeleton files to build toolbox and distrobox images.
+Basically, clone this repo, make the changes you want, and then build what you need.
+Some examples include:

+- [DaVinci Box](https://github.com/zelikos/davincibox) - Container for DaVinci Resolve installation and runtime dependencies on Linux
+- [obs-studio-portable](https://github.com/ublue-os/obs-studio-portable) - OCI container image of OBS Studio that bundles a curated collection of 3rd party plugins
+- [bazzite-arch](https://github.com/ublue-os/bazzite-arch) - A ready-to-game Arch Linux based OCI designed for use exclusively in distrobox

+## Boxkit Alpine Example

+You can use whatever distribution you want with boxkit, this is the initial example ([here are more](https://github.com/ublue-os/bluefin/tree/main/toolboxes)):

 A base image and action for Toolbx and Distrobox.
 Sure, you can use the distro you're used to, but what if ...